evenfurther/pathfinding/README.md

 - [Kuhn-Munkres][Kuhn-Munkres] (Hungarian algorithm): find the maximum (or minimum) matching in a weighted bipartite graph.

+### Miscellaneous structures

+- A `Grid` type representing a rectangular grid in which vertices can be added or removed, with automatic creation of edges between adjacent vertices.
+- A `Matrix` type to store data of arbitrary types, with neighbour-aware methods.

 ## Using this crate

 In your `Cargo.toml`, put: